jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 <!-- ==================================================== -->
-## 15. Historic works (work in progress)
+## 15. Historical works (work in progress)
 <!-- ==================================================== -->

+### 15.1.
+Historical works reference number

+* The historic works reference number is generated in the following format: {WRN}-xxxxx-{numerical suffix}
+    * **WRN** - See the works reference number section for more details.
+    * **Numerical suffix** - A minimum of two numbers starting from 01 for the first FPN created on the works record and counts up consecutively for each additional FPN (i.e. -01, -02, -03 etc).

+### 15.2.
+Managing historical works

-* A new historical works record may be initiated by the adding of an inspection or FPN for works recorded outside of Street Manager.
+* A new historical works record will be automatically created when adding  an inspection or FPN for works recorded outside of Street Manager.
 * PAs may be created on an existing historical works record.
     * Workstream to be set when creating the first PA.
-*
+    * The historical works reference number will not change.

 <!-- ==================================================== -->
 ## 16. Non-notifiable works (work in progress)
 <!-- ==================================================== -->

+### 16.1.
+Non-notifiable works reference number

+* The historic works reference number is generated in the following format: {WRN}-xxxxx-{numerical suffix}
+    * **WRN** - See the works reference number section for more details.
+    * **Numerical suffix** - A minimum of two numbers starting from 01 for the first FPN created on the works record and counts up consecutively for each additional FPN (i.e. -01, -02, -03 etc).

+### 16.2.
+Managing non-notifiable works

 * PAs may be created on an existing non-notifiable works record.
     * Workstream to be set when creating the first PA.
+    * The non-notifiable works reference number will not change.